TheEvilSkeleton/lutris-wiki-fork/installing-lutris.md

 #### Nvidia

-To install support for the Vulkan API, you must follow these steps:
+To install support for the Vulkan API and its tools, execute the following command as root:

 - enable the [RPM Fusion repository as well as its nonfree repository](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion/);
 - [determine your GPU's model](https://rpmfusion.org/Howto/NVIDIA#Determining_your_card_model);
 - [install the drivers for the appropriate model](https://rpmfusion.org/Howto/NVIDIA#Installing_the_drivers).

-To install support for the Vulkan API, execute the following command as root:
+To install support for the Vulkan API and its tools, execute the following command as root:

 ```bash
 dnf install vulkan-tools mesa-vulkan-drivers vulkan-loader vulkan-validation-layers